preciofishbone/OmniaFx/docs/tutorials/first-extension/create-omnia-block/README.md

 # Step 2.
 Install WCM npm

-You need to install WCM npm to be able to register a Omnia block.
+You need to install WCM npm to be able to register an Omnia block.

 Add a dependency in the `package.json` file in your project